sopnode/oai5g-rfsim/README.md

 # OAI5G demo on SophiaNode

-This script aims to demonstrate how to automate a OAI5G deployment on the SophiaNode cluster using both FIT nodes on R2lab and classical k8s workers.
+The *[demo-oai.py](./demo-oai.py)* script aims to demonstrate how to automate a OAI5G deployment on k8s worker nodes on the SophiaNode cluster with a FIT/R2lab node used as a k8s worker node to launch all the pods.

-In this demo, the **demo-oai.py** nepi-ng script is used to prepare 4 FIT nodes that will be used to run the following OAI5G functions developed at Eurecom:

-* oai-amf (*`fit01`* by default)
-* oai-spgwu (*`fit02`* by default)
-* oai-gnb (*`fit03`* by default)
-* oai-nr-ue (*`fit04`* by default)

-This demo does not involve actual radio transmission, all radio traffic is emulated thanks to the OAI5G RF simulator.
+The RAN part is located in the R2lab testbed and may involve:

+* for gNB: AW2S RRU (such as [Jaguar MIMO 2x2 or Panther MIMO 4x4](https://www.aw2s.com/fr/solutions/rrh-rru/)) or USRP (such as [N300](https://www.ettus.com/all-products/USRP-N300/) or [N320](https://www.ettus.com/all-products/USRP-N320/)) connected with fibers to the *oai-gnb* pod running on a k8s worker server on the cluster;
+* for UE: [Quectel RM 500Q-GL](https://www.quectel.com/wp-content/uploads/2021/03/Quectel_RM500Q-GL_5G_Specification_V1.3.pdf) nodes attached to regular FIT/R2lab nodes in R2lab.

 **Acknowledgments:** _Support regarding configuration of the OAI5G functions has been provided by